 Popular behavioral therapies used to address stimulant addiction include:

 Cognitive behavioral therapy helps people identify, understand and change their behaviors related to drugs such as prescription stimulants.
 This form of therapy also helps people identify triggers, recognize high-risk situations and manage cravings.

 The Matrix model is a therapy approach specifically used to treat stimulant addiction.
-The treatment plan incorporates a number of evidence-based therapies, including cognitive behavioral therapy and motivational interviewing.
+The treatment plan incorporates a number of evidence-based therapies, including cognitive behavioral therapy and motivational interviewing for substance abuse.